Broadband expenses for limited company directors

 Virtually every business in the UK needs broadband access to function these days.

-Whether you work from an office or your home, the cost of internet access is one of the most commonly claimed business expenses for limited companies.
+Whether you work from an office or home, internet access is one of the most commonly claimed business expenses for limited companies.

 If your company claims for the cost of broadband access, you need to make sure that it is an allowable tax-deductible cost.